intel/compute-runtime/FAQ.md

 kernel's drm subsystem is 4.7 or higher.
 Newer platforms will require a kernel version that provides support for that platform (e.g. Coffee Lake requires kernel 4.14 or higher).

-Our default (most frequent) validation config is currently (as of Q4'18) Ubuntu 18.04 LTS.
+Our default (most frequent) validation config is currently Ubuntu 18.04 LTS (as of Q1'20).

-Note: Neo will not work correctly on legacy kernels with Intel patches (e.g. 4.7.0.intel.r4.0).

 ### Does NEO support Microsoft Windows?

 Our closed-source driver for Windows is using the same codebase.
-At this time, we do not support compilation of the OpenCL stack for Windows.
+At this time, we do not support compilation of the stack for Windows.
 It is our long-term intention to offer that option.

 ### Why is the feature set different in latest Windows driver vs. latest NEO on github?